ctu-geoforall-lab-projects/dp-klimes-2026/notes/datasets.md

 **description:**

 The dataset consists of 9251 labelled sub-tiles from 1038 Sentinel-2 (S2) Level-1C (L1C) products distributed over the globe.
-In terms of seasonal distribution, S2 products can be divided into the following groups: